Tony-beeper/bmi706-da-group/README.md

-# BMI 706 Data Visualization App
+# BMI 706 Data Visualization App by
+Jurijs A
+Tanush K
+Youxin T

 ## To Run locally: